-Source: U.S. Census Bureau, American Community Survey (ACS) 5-Year Estimates 2015-2019; Mortgage Analytics and Performance Dashboard, dataset ff93736
+Source: U.S. Census Bureau, American Community Survey (ACS) 5-Year Estimates 2015-2019; Atlanta Fed calculations using Black Knight's McDash Flash daily mortgage performance data (available with a two-day lag)

 Legal Services and Housing Counseling

 DEHCR will contract with non-profit housing counseling and legal services entities to provide services on a statewide basis.
 Contracted organizations are dedicated or will be contractually obligated to work with low-income families, and a significant number of these organizations will have physical offices located in majority-minority communities.